 - Fear of being alone with the baby

 Women who suffer from PPOCD often know that these thoughts, actions, and feelings are not normal and do not act on them.
 But the obsession can get in the way of a mom taking care of her baby properly or being able to enjoy her baby.
-With the right treatment, women with PPOCD can can experience freedom from being controlled by these obsessions and compulsions.
+With the right treatment, women with PPOCD can experience freedom from being controlled by these obsessions and compulsions.

 What is Postpartum Post-traumatic Stress Disorder (PPTSD)?

-Postpartum post-traumatic stress disorder often affects women who experienced a real or perceived trauma during childbirth or immediately after the baby was born.
+Postpartum post-traumatic stress disorder often affects women who experienced real or perceived trauma during childbirth or immediately after the baby was born.
 It is believed that approximately 1-6% of women experience postpartum post-traumatic stress disorder after giving birth.

 Traumas that might cause postpartum post-traumatic stress disorder include: